isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        "text": "2 IPv4 network(s) found"
    }

-``network6-list`` follows exactly the same syntax for both the query and the response.
+The ``network6-list`` command uses exactly the same syntax for both the command and the response.

 .. _command-network4-get: